CQUniversity Australia: Pre-1958: Push for University Decentralisation in Queensland

+After further community discussion, the Central Queensland University Development Association (UDA) was constituted.
+The Rockhampton Mayor, Alderman Rex Pilbeam, called the first public meeting of UDA on 3 March 1959.

 The UDA presented university proposals to government and, in 1961, the Queensland government reserved 161 hectares (400 acres) of government land at Parkhurst (North Rockhampton) on the Bruce Highway near the Yeppoon turnoff as a tertiary education site.
 Establishment finally was resolved in March 1965, when the Commonwealth government's Martin Report (on expansion of tertiary education) was tabled in parliament by Prime Minister Menzies―who announced the foundation of a new style of tertiary institution at both Rockhampton and Toowoomba.
-The new institutes―Rockhampton's was named The Queensland Institute of Technology, Capricornia (QITC)―were affiliated with the main Queensland Institute of Technology campus in Brisbane and lacked the autonomy of universities, being controlled by the Queensland Education Department.
+The new institutes were to be affiliated with the main Queensland Institute of Technology campus in Brisbane and lacked the autonomy of universities, being controlled by the Queensland Department of Education.

+1967 to 1971: Queensland Institute of Technology (Capricornia) (QITC)

-When the QITC first opened in February 1967, there was no extensive campus to greet the handful of staff and initial intake of 71 full-time and part-time students.
-While building progressed at Parkhurst, the first classes held on the top floor of the Technical College in Bolsover Street were a makeshift affair with no laboratories, library facilities or stock.
-By 1969, most staff and students had transferred to the Parkhurst campus, still a bushland site in progress―in the summer months, the campus was often ringed by spectacular bush fires or deluged with torrential rain: cars slid in the mud or were bogged and the QITC's foundation Principal, Dr Allan Skertchly, ferried people in his 4WD across floodwaters.
+The Queensland Institute of Technology (Capricornia) first opened in February 1967 without a permanent campus or significant development of buildings.
+The initial intake was 71 full-time and part-time students.
+While building progressed at Parkhurst, the first classes were held on the top floor of the Technical College in Bolsover Street, which lacked laboratories, library facilities or stock.

+By 1969, most staff and students transferred to the Parkhurst campus, still a bushland site in progress.
+In the summer months, the campus was often ringed by spectacular bush fires or deluged with torrential rain: cars slid in the mud or were bogged and the QITC's foundation Principal, Dr Allan Skertchly, ferried people in his 4WD across floodwaters.
 Some students slept temporarily on mattresses in the canteen while waiting for the first residential college to open.

-1970s onwards
+1971 to 1989: Capricornia Institute of Advanced Education (CIAE)

 After the passage of the amended Education Act in 1971, QITC became an autonomous, multi-functional college under the control of its own council and took the name of Capricornia Institute of Advanced Education (CIAE).

 Along with creating a traditional university campus experience in a natural setting, the CIAE also developed engineering and science projects.
 The CIAE became the first college in Australia to introduce a Bachelor of Science externally in 1974.

 By 1979, external enrolments at the CIAE had increased to 825 and by 1985 distance education had become a major campus operation, exceeding internal enrolments and offering 12 courses involving some 100 subjects and processing 23,980 study packages annually.

 Between 1978 and 1989, the CIAE established branch campuses in Central Queensland at Gladstone, Mackay, Bundaberg and Emerald.

-Expansion in the 1990s

-The CIAE became the University College of Central Queensland in 1990 and gained full university status in 1992.
-At that time it was known as the University of Central Queensland.
-The name was changed in 1994 to Central Queensland University.